Why Men Should Use Hair Conditioner

 Not all conditioners are created equally.
 Most conditioners can be divided into three types:

-Deep conditioner is an ultra-moisturizing treatment for your hair.
+Sometimes called a hair mask, this is an ultra-moisturizing treatment for your hair.
 You leave deep conditioners on your hair longer than traditional rinse-out conditioners – usually somewhere between 5-20 minutes.

 Most hair experts recommend using deep conditioner treatments once or twice a week to keep hair healthy and hydrated.
 However, if you color your hair, you’ll want to use deep conditioning treatments more often.